ashu1979/dataq_accelerator/README.md

 2) Connection to Azure Data Lake Storage using security and/or connection to a SQL Database [how to connect to ADLS Gen2 from databricks](https://docs.databricks.com/data/data-sources/azure/azure-datalake-gen2.html)

-It is recommended to use Azure Key Vault to store the ADLS identity and secrets and use Azure Databricks service principle to securely access the ADLS account without specifying the secret as part of the notebook:
+It is advised to use Azure Key Vault to store the ADLS identity and secrets and use Azure Databricks service principle to securely access the ADLS account without specifying the secret as part of the notebook:
 [Mounting & accessing ADLS Gen2 in Azure Databricks using Service Principal and Secret Scopes](https://towardsdatascience.com/mounting-accessing-adls-gen2-in-azure-databricks-using-service-principal-and-secret-scopes-96e5c3d6008b)